mimeCam/mcp-devbrain-stdio/README.md

 # About

-DevBrain pulls up relevant code snippets, indie developer articles, and blog posts, all based on what you're looking for.
+It is a newsletter-powered MCP that searches for relevant code snippets, indie developer articles and blog posts so you don't have to hunt through generic web results again.
+Just ask LLM: "research <topic> on devbrain"

 It's kind of like a web search, but specifically tuned for high-quality, developer-curated content.
 You can easily plug in your favorite newsletter to expand its knowledge base even further.